Ranchero-Software/NetNewsWireHelp/pages/mac/5.1/en/getting-more-help.markdown

-@title Where to go for more help using NetNewsWire
+@title Get more help with NetNewsWire
 @template nnw5mac_en.html

 NetNewsWire is open source and made by volunteers.
 As such, support comes from the community.